jevinskie/SlothNS/README.md

 A very rough, prototype implementation of the idea is underway.
-A Twisted-based DNS server is able to issue a PoW challenge and check the response before returning a random IPv4 address.
+A Twisted-based DNS server is able to issue a PoW challenge and check the response before returning a random IPv6 address.
 A Twisted-based resolver is provided to test the server.

 What remains to be done?
 ========================

- * Switch to using IPv6 instead of IPv4
- * Use a real PoW function instead of integer multiplication
  * Implement the new resolver in glibc to allow unmodified program to use SlothNS
  * Have the server register random resolved IPs with the system firewall to allow access to the protected service